top of page

 Body Sensations

-Here are some words that can help describe what you're feeling in your body.
+Here are some words to help describe what you're feeling in your body.

 I recommend reading through this list prior to a therapy session so that when you're searching for the word in the moment, your brain will have access to some options.